14 – 18 May 2024

 It will provide you with an opportunity to reflect on what it means to live in a period of planetary change and at the end of the world as we know it.
 The event will allow reflection on many questions, such as how we might make better sense of the enormity of change facing people and our planet; how we might learn to engage with it differently, and who we might need to be at the end of the world as we know it.

-The event will take us through Christian Houge’s artwork, which evokes possibilities for a deeper engagement with our senses in terms of how we individually and collectively experience our changing world.
+The event will take us through some of Christian Houge’s artwork, which evokes possibilities for a deeper engagement with our senses in terms of how we individually and collectively experience our changing world.
 It provides the participant – if they are courageous enough to engage with the art – opportunities to delve into what they really feel and draw out aspects of themselves usually unspoken.
 Such engagement with our senses is critical to help support a re-awakening of the trauma many people are experiencing as the old world begins to dissipate and before the new has yet to emerge.
 Coming back to our senses – literally and figuratively – is an essential part of opening up new possibilities for more positive and regenerative ways of living.

 Ioan Fazey is Professor of the Social Dimensions of Environment and Change and Director of Strategy for the Department of Environment and Geography at the University of York, UK.
 His research, teaching and facilitation focuses on helping individuals, businesses, organisations and society develop understanding of, and capacity for, supporting transformations to new kinds of regenerative futures.
 Ioan has over 80 research publications in resilience, transformation, and change and in how our ways of knowing and the systems supporting them – such as universities and research institutes – need to change if they are to support societal transformation.
 He is also a teacher of shamanic practice, helping people work with ‘inner’ transformations needed for ‘outer’ transformations to occur and to encourage an alignment between sense of purpose, ways of thinking and actions to what the world now needs.